Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Particularly relevant is the problem of visceral pain for cancer patients.
-More than half of the cancer patients suffer from pain of varying intensity.
+The problem of visceral pain is especially relevant for cancer patients.
+More than half of cancer patients suffer from pain of varying intensity.

-As for the treatment of pain syndrome in cancer patients, the main role, as well as many years ago, is given to pharmacotherapy - non-narcotic and narcotic analgesics, applied according to a three-stage scheme:
+As for the treatment of pain syndrome in cancer patients, the main role, as many years ago, is given to pharmacotherapy - non-narcotic and narcotic analgesics, used according to a three-step scheme:

-2. prescribe analgesics according to the "hour" scheme, when the next dose is administered before the termination of the previous and
+2. prescribe analgesics according to a "clock" schedule, when the next dose is administered before the effect of the previous one ceases and

-3. anesthesia "on the ascending" - from the maximum weak to the minimum potent dose.
+3. pain relief "ascending" - from the maximum weak dose to the minimum strong dose.

-The main emphasis is, as before, on opioids, and with very severe pain, it is advisable to inject drugs epidurally or subarachnoidally.
+The main emphasis is still on opioids, and in cases of very severe pain, it is advisable to administer narcotic drugs epidurally or subarachnoidally.